SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 }
 ```

 Since we wrote a module, it's time to test it.
 In contrast to mathematical module, where we could easily test the work of entire program, testing the entire compiler requires writing at least one additional module, code generator, which is quite complex, so we should think about another way to check the correctness of our program.
 For example, we can note, that if *expr* is a valid expression in our terms, then print_tree(parse(expr), out) will write to file out *expr*, because we chose postfix notation for printing a tree.
 The only change is that constant 'e' and 'pi' will be replaced by their numeric values, because we don't have special type of parsing tree for them.
-It means, that we can test our program by modifying the *main* function, adding there some additional lines in the end of the function just before *return*:
+It means, that we can test our program by modifying the *main* function, adding there some lines in the end of the function just before *return*:

 src/main.c:
 ```C